argilla-io/argilla/docs/_source/_common/techniques_all.md

-- [Techniques](./techniques/techniques): simple or advanced techniques for a more data-centric approach to your NLP problems.
+- [Techniques](./techniques/techniques): Simple or advanced techniques for a more data-centric approach to your NLP problems.
     - [👨🏽‍🏫 Active Learning](./techniques/active_learning)
     - [👮 Weak Supervision](./techniques/weak_supervision)
     - [🔎 Explainability and bias](./techniques/explainability)